This is a part of a series of posts on improving equity at your company.

 One thing to be careful of politically: you are branded by the work you do, and people will often brand you as being whatever you’re spending time on:

 - If you’re a white male, this is a good place to use your stored up privilege.
 I find it useful to think of it as a bank account.
 You can’t use so much that you go into debt, because then you become less effective.
 But, for this bank account, you want to keep your balance low.
+You probably have a higher interest rate than your peers from less privileged backgrounds, so use that interest for their benefit!

 - Whatever your background, it’s best to balance your focus, so you’re seen as both delivery focused, and process or culture focused.
 This is a good way to keep yourself effective and maximize the improvements you can make at your company.